 World-class scientists at UCLA utilize laboratory animals in research in an ongoing quest for knowledge that benefits society.
 This research has enhanced our understanding of how the human body functions and led to the development of lifesaving procedures and medicines — among them radiation therapy and other cancer treatments, open-heart surgery, fetal circulatory health treatments, organ transplantation, mental health treatments and vaccines.
 There is overwhelming agreement among physicians and scientists worldwide that laboratory animals provide irreplaceable and invaluable models for human systems.

 Research involving laboratory animals at UCLA is heavily monitored and subject to stringent and multiple federal laws and university regulations.
 All requests to utilize animals in research undergo a rigorous review by an independent committee of well-informed scientists, veterinarians and members of the general public to ensure scientific necessity and humane treatment.
-The review requires an extensive search for alternatives to minimize the use of animals.
+That review requires an extensive search for alternatives to minimize the use of animals.
+UCLA is also subject to additional standards that go above and beyond regulatory requirements, as required of institutions accredited by the Association for Assessment and Accreditation of Laboratory Animal Care, a private, nonprofit organization that promotes the humane treatment of animals in science.
+UCLA has been continuously accredited by the AAALAC since 1976 and the University of California has mandated accreditation from all of its campuses since 1984.

-For several years, UCLA researchers and administrators have been subjected to an organized campaign of harassment intended to halt the use of all animals in research.
-This has included the firebombing of a UCLA commuter van and a private vehicle, the placing of incendiary devices on the doorsteps of private residences and under vehicles, vandalism, and threatening phone calls and e-mails.
-UCLA police and the FBI are investigating some of these as acts of domestic terrorism.
-In addition, anonymous anti–animal research extremists have made multiple unfounded claims of sabotage.
+Over the years, UCLA researchers and administrators have been subjected to an organized campaign of harassment intended to halt the use of all animals in research.
+This included the firebombing of a UCLA commuter van and a private vehicle, the placing of incendiary devices on the doorsteps of private residences and under vehicles, vandalism, and threatening phone calls and e-mails.
+UCLA police and the FBI investigated several of the incidents as acts of domestic terrorism.

 In March 2010, one anti-animal research extremist pleaded guilty and another pleaded no contest to stalking and other felony charges in connection with the harassment of UCLA researchers.
 In May 2009, UCLA obtained a permanent injunction that prohibits the harassment of personnel involved in animal research, and the university is vigorously enforcing the court order.
 In December 2011, a federal judge upheld the constitutionality of a Los Angeles city ordinance that has been critical to UCLA's efforts to protect its researchers from anti–animal research extremists.
 In September 2008, California Gov. Arnold Schwarzenegger signed into law legislation that provides essential new tools that enhance the ability of law enforcement agencies to investigate and prosecute those responsible for harassment and other illegal activity.